mysidewalk/interview/backend-engineer/README.md

 # Backend or Full-Stack Engineer

 ## Prompt
 You will use the [provided text file](example-list.txt) for this submission.
 It contains short strings on separate lines.
 Many of these strings have a number prefix, i.e. “2 Steaks”, “10 Chicken Wings”, “343GuiltySparks”.
 Prepare a program that accepts a file or path and creates or returns a file with the same short strings sorted.
 Sort first by the numeric value of any leading number (2 < 10 < 343) and then alphabetically for the rest of the string.

 ## Assessment Guidelines:
 * We will score 1 submission.
 Completing extra problems is not encouraged for the purposes of this assessment.
 * The solution must be programmatic and driven by your included source code.
 Application driven solutions to this prompt are not appropriate.
 (For example Excel, Tableau, PowerBI, Dreamweaver, Flash)
 * Members of our engineering team will score submissions.
 They will be unaware of the author’s identity, resume, or background.
-They will have no access no information or documentation besides the submission.
+They will have no access to information or documentation besides the submission.
 * Scoring consists of 4 considerations of equal weight:
   * Runnability/Deployment: was the assessor able to get the solution to run? were the steps to do so clear, concise, and convenient?
   * Functionality: does the solution solve the stated problem?